amitwave/prime/Readme.md

 2. prime-service-apache - This uses apache library to determine is a number is prime.

 ### To use one of the above add header parameter as below:
-1. type=apache to use prime-service-apache
+1. serviceType=apache to use prime-service-apache
-2. type=default to use prime-service-default to explicitly specify to use prime-service-default.
+2. serviceType=default to use prime-service-default to explicitly specify to use prime-service-default.
-####If the "type" parameter is missing in the header then the default service, prime-service-default is used.
+####If the "serviceType" parameter is missing in the header then the default service, prime-service-default is used.

 ### Extension possibilities:
 If there is a need to provide another service then simply add another module inline with prime-service-default.